Invest in new age businesses which create useful innovation.

 An investor’s capital is important, but not sacrosanct.

-Fair and Equitable treatment of capital from both parties.
+Fair and Equitable treatment of both parties.

 No unfair liquidation preference or “double dipping”.

 Investors and businesses expected to share impacts of ups & downs in business.

 Complete transparency of business operations and financials expected from entrepreneurs.

 Investment funds to be utilised by the entrepreneurs, strictly in-line with the deal terms.